alexpaul/AVFoundation-MediaFeed/README.md

 1. Capture video using UIImagePickerController
 1. Play video using AVPlayerViewController
-1. Generate video preview usign AVAssetImageGenerator
+1. Generate video preview using AVAssetImageGenerator
 1. Play video using a CALayer
-1. Persist video (here we can use APIs we have seen before: FileManager and documents directory, more recently Core Data)
+1. Persist video (here we can use persistent APIs we have seen before: FileManager and documents directory or more recently Core Data, video files can also be stored of Firebase Storage)

 ## 1. AVFoundation